Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 and subsystem requirements.
 My contribution was developing the Requirement and Verification (R&V) tables for the software subsystems.
 This included detailing the expected functionalities of the API endpoints, database operations, and frontend components, along with the specific tests to verify their performance.
 For instance, I specified that the API endpoints, implemented using AWS
-Lambda, should handle requests with a latency of less than 200ms under normal load conditions and outlined verification steps using  tools like Postman or mock testing frameworks [1][2].
+Lambda, should handle requests with a latency of less than 200ms under normal load conditions and outlined verification steps using   mock testing frameworks [1][2].

 Additionally, I collaborated with my teammate Daniel to work on the microcontroller and LCD subsystem descriptions.
 Together, we defined the core requirements for these hardware components, such as the ESP32 microcontroller's ability to accurately process